Symbiotic

 Delegator you wish to be receiving stake from: the delegator will then create the agent-specific Symbiotic Vault

 To isolate slashing risk, each operator can only receive effective stake from one Symbiotic Vault.
 Delegations from other Vaults will not count as collateral.
 The operator must create a new address for each new Vault.
-Deployed addresses cannot be changed.

-The delegator first creates a vault via the CapSymbioticVaultFactory including the agent address.
+The Delegator first creates a vault via the CapSymbioticVaultFactory including the agent address.
 The call will register the operator in Symbiotic's Operator Registry and complete the Operator to Network Opt-in and Operator to Vault Opt-in process via the SymbioticOperator contract.

 Once the Vault is deployed, Cap will register the agent via to Cap's system via the addAgent function.
 The function takes in the following struct: